 The top cover with keyboard remains after removing all other spare parts from the computer.
+In this section, the first table provides the main spare part number for the top cover/keyboards.
+The second table provides the country codes.

 Table 5-15 Top cover with keyboard descriptions and part numbers